goehlemichael/terraform-podcast/README.md

 1) You need a domain name
 2) $ export TF_VAR_domain_name=example.com
 3) $ terraform apply
+4) endpoint will be cloudfront distribution url for like d497hf4h4fsdhjd.cloudfront.com/podcast.xml
+5) then update dns to point to cloudfront

 # Using Infrastructure
 1) Record/Edit your podcast episode